jadeglaze/spock/README.md

 - [x] Bug: Active conversation is not selected in the left nav.
 - [x] Save convo to DB: figure out why only assistant messages are added
 - [x] Save convo to DB: implement proper dehydration/hydration of react messages
-- [ ] Save convo to DB: upsert instead of reinserting all messages each time (switch to nanoid in DB somehow?)
+- [x] Save convo to DB: upsert instead of reinserting all messages each time (switch to nanoid as db id)
 - [ ] Save convo to DB: Figure out why it doesn't seem to always refresh display of messages from DB.
+- [ ] Bug: Sometimes assistant message (plain text) appears as JSON string in UI.
 - [ ] Bug: It seems to "take a few tries" to start adding convos/messages from a blank DB.
 Not sure why.
 - [ ] add tool 3
 - [ ] Remove joke tool